eper-io/tig/readme.md

 Certain jurisdictions may fall outside the USA cryptography regulations allowing less secure encryption only.
 Please follow up with your local legal professional.

+## Philosophy

+The project borrows from two distinct patterns.

+Databases like MongoDB have unique characteristics.
+They try to make the database reflect the way data is represented in the client memory.
+We go even further.
+You can directly have a snapshot of the memory page and store and fetch from the remote database.

+Data access languages like SQL try to make databases accessible to a wide audience.
+SQL is similar to plain English, it is the most widely accepted programming language.
+This is not a surprise.
+We suggest to use data records self descriptive.
+The edge case is when each record is a sentence.
+It looks like `Employee number 10 is Jim Boomerang with social security number 395 2457 22205.` .
+This makes the data extremely reusable and accessible for a wide audience.
+This does not require any extra engineering knowledge.
+Auditors and accountants can read the plain data files, while artificial intelligence, search indexing, and automation can pick it up directly and cheaply.

+This two should make this project your best revenue generator.

 ## Logo

 The logo was inspired by the tea clipper.
 They represented the pinnacle of sailing ship design, combining sleek hulls, tall masts, and enormous sail area to achieve remarkable speeds.